 Image segmentation consists of dividing an image into distinct regions, each associated with a specific label.
 Annotators can drag their mouse to generate rectangular boxes.
 By dragging their cursor, Data Labelers adjust and highlight important areas of the photo, improving segmentation accuracy.

 They can also personalize and highlight a photo to improve segmentation accuracy.
 This approach allows a finer understanding of visual content by the AI model, by precisely delineating the contours of objects or areas of interest.
+Instance segmentation is an advanced form of segmentation that not only identifies object categories but also differentiates between different instances of the same object within an image, providing higher annotation accuracy.
+Panoptic segmentation combines semantic and instance segmentation to label every pixel with both a class and an individual instance, offering a unified approach to scene understanding.
 Image segmentation is often used in fields such as medical imaging, scene analysis, or facial recognition.

 Object tracking

-Object tracking involves tracking the movement and position of a specific object through a sequence of images or video.
+Object tracking involves tracking the movement and position of a specific object through a sequence of images or, more commonly, video data, where objects are tracked across frames.
 This technique is particularly useful for behavior analysis, traffic monitoring or activity recognition.

 Image annotation process

 The image annotation process includes several key steps to ensure high-quality results.
+Image annotation work involves careful planning, selecting the right tools, and precise execution to create high-quality labeled data for machine learning applications.
 Here is an overview of the main steps:

 Defining the objectives